 Unfortunately for LimeWire, that wasn’t the rest of the story.
 In July 2011, LimeWire was sued by Merlin, a trade group representing 12,000 indie labels (including artists like Adele), filed a similar lawsuit to the one that the RIAA had just won.

 In February 2012, a group of three Hollywood studios, including Disney and Paramount, filed another copyright infringement lawsuit.

 While LimeWire settled with Merlin in March 2012 for $15 million, the Hollywood studios eventually dropped their $200 million copyright lawsuit in November 2013.

 In the meantime, a former LimeWire developer named Zlatin Balevsky as well as unnamed colleagues purchased the company’s domain back in 2011.
-These days, when accessing LimeWire.com, one will be able to download MuWire, a similar P2P filesharing service.
+For the longest time, when accessing LimeWire.com, one would be able to download MuWire, a similar P2P filesharing service.
 This all changed in March 2022, though.

 By the way, if you feel bad for Gorton, then be assured that he came out just fine.
 In 2016, he purchased a New York townhouse for $7.55 million.
 He, furthermore, remained at the helm of his high-frequency trading firm Tower Research Capital, a company with over 1,000 employees, until August 2019.

 LimeWire shut down in October 2011 because it lost its legal battle with the Recording Industry Association of America.